-Except as otherwise noted below, we based the share amounts on each person's beneficial ownership of GE common stock on , giving effect to a Spin-Off ratio of shares of our common stock for every shares of GE common stock.
+Except as otherwise noted below, we based the share amounts on each person's beneficial ownership of GE common stock on December 16, 2022, giving effect to a Spin-Off ratio of one share of our common stock for every three shares of GE common stock.
 We also assume that GE will retain up to 19.9% of our common stock.